roseengineering/bluepps/README.md

-# Bluetooth BLE PPS Service
+# Bluetooth BLE PPS Service using a ESP32 and Micropython

 This repo contains a BLE implementation of a GPS PPS device in Micropython.
 Specifically, the code is designed to be run